rahul2512/MoCap_ML_workflow/README.md

 # MSK_ML_gamma
 This file contains the code corresponding to the article "Machine Learning Workflows for Motion Capture-driven Biomechanical Modelling"
 This work rigorously implements and critically evaluate the performance of various ML models for mapping optical motion capture inputs to musculoskeletal outputs.
+Finally, this research provides first-ever checklist of best practices for ML research in biomechanical modelling, the LearnABLE (Learning mAchines for BiomechanicaL modElling) checklist.

 #Code description
 #pytorch_utilities.py -- contains function for various models (Linear, Neural Network, RNN, LSTM, GRU,....) and generate a file with hyperparameters choices explored in this work.